 GMA requires that each jurisdiction accommodate its share of the region's growth.
-In 2035, the City of Camas is expected to have a population of 34,098 (based on the County adopted growth rate of 1.26 percent per year), an 11,255-person increase from the 2015 population of 22,843.
+In 2035, the City of Camas is expected to have a population of 34,098, an 11,255-person increase from the 2015 population of 22,843.
 During the same period, Camas is expected to add 11,182 jobs.
 The table below outlines the population and employment projected for Camas and its ability to meet these projections within its current urban growth boundary.